 Students develop creative and logical thinking while using digital technologies to augment their own work.
 Philosophical questions about the fundamental nature of numbers naturally emerge as students progress.
 In addition to the expected proficiency, this course endeavors to impart to students the gift of understanding and appreciating the beauty, order, and elegance of mathematics.
 (Two-year course covering algebra, geometry, and trigonometry for grades 9, 10)

 The approach is one of fitness for life that provides opportunities for students to engage in life sports and physical activities in addition to playing with friends.
-The course offers introductions to a variety of team and individual sports as well as opportunities for basic cardio-training, strength training, geocaching, orienteering, yoga, and other fitness activities.
+The course offers introductions to a variety of team and individual sports as well as opportunities for basic cardio-training, strength training, running, yoga, team sports, and other fitness activities.
 (Two-year course for grades 9, 10)

 Practicum refers to the great variety of opportunities Post Oak provides for students to pursue their own interests, discover their own passions, and develop talents for work that enhances their own lives and contributes to a better world beyond the walls of the school.
 Practicum can include student endeavors as diverse as working as a lab or office intern, museum docent, or research, teaching, or coaching assistant.
 Practicum can also include more personal projects, such as writing for publication, giving musical or poetry performances, or campaigning to raise awareness on a social issue.
 What all practicum will have in common is potential (1) for stimulating growth in the student and (2) to have a positive impact on the world outside the school.
 The only requirements associated with practicum are to adequately document and reflect on the experience.